finos/legend/installers/charmed-operators.md

 Once all the applications have become active, you can go to [5.
 Authorise the user and application](#authorise-the-user-and-application-heading).

-## Authorizing the user and application
+## 5. Authorise the user and application

 Get the ip of the pod where Legend Studio is running with
 ``` bash